Science Together 2024–2025

 Project: Regenerative Community Building

-The team are exploring how to build more socially- and ecologically- regenerative affordable housing using local, bio-based materials.
-Workshops in summer 2025 will bring together a broad cross-section of community members to learn practical regenerative building skills.
-Researchers from Oxford’s universities will evaluate these workshops, documenting the social and ecological benefits of building in this way, and identifying how to refine this approach in the future.
+The team worked together to explore how to build more socially- and ecologically- regenerative affordable housing using local, bio-based materials.
+They worked with Material Cultures and others to deliver three 2-day workshops in June 2025, bringing together a broad cross-section of community members for site visits and practical sessions to learn regenerative building skills using straw, clay and timber.
+Researchers evaluated the process, documenting the social and ecological benefits of building in this way, and identifying how to refine this approach in the future.

 What they do: Promote and provide inclusive music experiences for health and wellbeing, including singing for adults with lung conditions and concerts for people with dementia and their carers.
 They provide training and consultancy on the benefits of singing.